Gifftybabe/PushCoreAudit/README.md

 | Function Name            | Visibility   | Modifier     | Description                              |
 |--------------------------|--------------|--------------|------------------------------------------|
 | `sendNotification`       | `external`   | `onlyOwner`  | Sends a notification to a recipient.    |

+##### Vulnerabilities & Improvements
+- **Owner Control**: This function is restricted to the owner.
+If the owner’s private key is compromised, an attacker could send false notifications.
+Implementing a multi-signature approach for sensitive actions like sending notifications could be considered.
+- **Gas Costs**: Each notification increments the notification count, which is efficient, but we can ensure that this doesn’t lead to excessive gas costs if the function is called frequently.
+- **Input Validation**: There should be validation for the `recipient` address to ensure it is not the zero address.
+This could prevent sending notifications to invalid recipients.

 #### 4. Events
 ```solidity